 Of course, you can freeze extra ravioli filling for future ravioli making, though I wouldn’t do this if you used any water-heavy vegetables in your filling.
 I decided, however, to make use of them in other ways instead of freezing them.

 You can really stuff just about any creamy, cheesy filling inside of jumbo shells and they will be delicious.
-I chose the filling from the mushroom ravioli because it had a good substance that could withstand the heat of the oven during cooking.
-It was made of cooked and seasoned mushrooms, shredded fontina, shredded parmesan, and ricotta cheese.
+I used my mushroom ravioli filling (mushrooms with fontina, parmesan, and ricotta cheeses) because I thought this would make a nice savory dish inside the pasta shells.

 Prior to making this dish, I had already used up a bit of the mushroom filling with another idea that came to me.
 I bought a container of Pillsbury crescent rolls to make creamy mushroom rolls.
-These were super simple to make and could be a good accompaniment for your dinner.
+These were super simple to make and could be a good accompaniment for your dinner or served as an appetizer at a dinner party.

 I took each crescent triangle and spooned some filling inside (not too much or it will make a mess when cooking).
 I rolled them up and placed them on a baking sheet and baked them according to the package directions.
 Because of the filling, you might need to leave them in a couple extra minutes.
-Just watch for them to turn brown.
+Just watch for them to turn brown on the edges.
+The result is a dinner roll with a fun surprise inside.

 Some other ideas I had were to add some of the filling to a pot of cooked pasta.
 If you add the creamy fillings to the pasta while it is still hot with some olive oil and butter, you can make an instant creamy sauce for your pasta.

 You could also stuff them inside just about any kind of dough: puff pastry, pizza dough, bread dough, etc and bake them in the oven for another kinds of creamy bread.
 You could add them as pizza toppings or use the more creamy ones as the base to your pizza instead of sauce.
-The ideas are limitless!
-I will have to test out some of these other ideas next time.
+The ideas are limitless.
+I will have to test out some of these other ideas next time I make ravioli.

 I really hate wasting food, so I am just glad that I found a good use for my leftover ravioli filling.
 These dishes were tasty and easy to make.
 It is cool to see how you can take one elements of one dish and turn them into something completely different.